Controlling Chaotic Maps using Next-Generation Reservoir Computing: Discussion

-While our work shows the NG-RC-based controller can stabilize discrete-time maps, future work will explore the application of our controller to discretely-sampled continuous systems.
-The NG-RC has already been proven to excel at forecasting such systems, \cite{NGRC,NGRC-L96} and Sarangapani's work is designed specifically for such systems.
-Furthermore, we seek to test the performance of the NG-RC-based controller on real-world systems by implementing the controller in hardware, where we can take advantage of the simplicity of the control law and the parallelizability of the polynomial features to control systems on short timescales.
+While our work shows the NG-RC-based controller can stabilize discrete-time maps, future work will explore the application of our controller to discretely sampled continuous systems, which will allow further comparisons with other reservoir computer based controllers.\cite{Canaday2021,Haluszczynski2021,haluszczynski_2023} The NG-RC has already been proven to excel at forecasting such systems, \cite{NGRC,NGRC-L96} and Sarangapani's work is designed specifically for such systems.
+Furthermore, we seek to test the performance of the NG-RC-based controller on real-world systems by implementing the controller in hardware, where we can take advantage of the simplicity of the control law and the parallelizability of the polynomial features to control systems on short time scales.
 Additionally, it has been shown that Tikhonov regularization can be performed iteratively,\cite{Hertz1991} allowing for the possibility of an NG-RC-based controller that can continuously adapt to changing conditions, which reflects realistic control situations.
+This could also allow for more direct comparisons with reservoir computing based controllers that stabilize systems subject to external factors or order parameter changes.\cite{Haluszczynski2021,haluszczynski_2023}

-In conclusion, the NG-RC-based controller is a powerful ML approach for controlling dynamical systems.
-The model can learn the physics of a system with small training dataset sizes and is robust to noise and modeling error.
+In conclusion, the NG-RC-based controller excels at controlling the H\'{e}non map in a variety of challenging tasks, learning the dynamics of the system with small training dataset sizes and is robust to noise and modeling error.
+The previous success of the NG-RC in modeling dynamical systems makes this a promising approach for controlling higher-dimensional systems with more complex dynamics.